chaoyanghe/FedNAS/README.md

-<span style="color:red">FedNAS is now supported by FedML (https://fedml.ai).
+<font color='red'>FedNAS is now supported by FedML (https://fedml.ai).
 We suggest using use the FedML library for FedNAS research. </span>

 ## FedNAS: Federated Deep Learning via Neural Architecture Search
 This is the source code for the following paper: